ayesh99747/RAP-CW1/README.md

-# Spaceship & Asteroids Arcade Game - Reasoning about Programming Coursework 1
+# Spaceship & Asteroids Arcade Game - Reasoning about Programs Coursework 1
 This repository contains a B specification of a very simple version of the old Spaceship & Asteroids arcade game, using the B tools Atelier B & ProB.

 ## Introduction